hyeshik/poreplex/README.md

 ```

 ## Barcoding direct RNA sequencing libraries
+The official kits and protocols does not support barcoding in the direct RNA
+sequencing yet. *Poreplex* enables pooling multiple libraries into a single
+DRS run.

 ONT direct RNA sequencing libraries are prepared by subsequently attaching
 two different 3' adapters, [RTA and RMX](https://community.nanoporetech.com/protocols/sequence-specific-direct-rna-sequencing/v/drss_9035_v1_revg_11may2017/overview-of-the-direct-rna),
 respectively.
 Both are double-stranded DNAs with Y-burged ends on the
 3'-sides.
-Barcoded libraries for Poreplex can be built with modified versions of
+Barcoded libraries for *poreplex* can be built with modified versions of
 RTA adapters.
 Unlike in the DNA sequencing libraries, *poreplex* demultiplexes
 in signal-level to ensure the highest accuracy.
 The distribution contains
 demultiplexer models pre-trained with four different DNA barcodes.